SomeshK4/mortgage-calculator/README.md

    ```

-3. Open your favourite browser and point to URL
+2. Open your favourite browser and point to URL to see the prospects saved in the PROSPECTS table in H2 Database

    http://localhost:8080/h2-console